The Spiral Staircase (1946 film): Plot

 After an argument with Steven, Blanche asks Helen if she can leave with her that night.
-Helen agrees, and Blanche goes to the basement to retrieve her suitcase, where she is attacked and murdered.
-Helen later finds her corpse in the basement, and is confronted by Steven.
-Frightened that he is responsible, she locks him in a closet and flees upstairs.
-She attempts to wake Mrs. Oates who has passed out, drunk on brandy.
-Helen attempts to call Dr. Parry, but is unable to speak to the telephone operator.
+She agrees, and Blanche goes down the spiral staircase to the basement to retrieve her suitcase.
+There Blanche is attacked and strangled by the killer.
+Helen finds her corpse in the basement and is confronted by Steven.
+Frightened that he is responsible, she locks him downstairs and flees upstairs.
+She attempts to wake Mrs. Oates who has passed out, drunk on the professor's stolen brandy.
+Helen attempts to call Dr. Parry but is unable to speak to the telephone operator.

 Albert finds Helen frantic, and she writes on a notepad that Blanche has been murdered.
-As he follows Helen up the staircase to Mrs. Warren's room, Albert confesses to killing Blanche out of jealousy.
-He then reveals himself as the serial murderer, professing his goal of killing the "weak and imperfect of the world."
-Helen flees in terror, locking herself in Mrs. Warren's bedroom, where she finds Mrs. Warren unconscious.
-Meanwhile, the constable returns to the house, and is answered at the front door by Albert; he leaves a message for Helen letting her know that Dr. Parry is unable to return that night, and that they will have to go to Boston the following day.
-As the constable leaves, Helen attempts to get his attention by smashing the bedroom window, but he is unable to hear it amidst the wind and thunder.
-Helen returns to the basement to free Steven, but finds Albert waiting in hiding.
-He chases her as she ascends the staircase to the second floor, but the two are met by Mrs. Warren, armed with a gun.
-Mrs. Warren shoots Albert multiple times in the chest, killing him, and in the midst of the gunfire, Helen screams in horror.
+As he follows her up the staircase to Mrs. Warren's room, he confesses to killing her out of jealousy, "Blanche, whom I loved, did not love me."
+Albert then reveals how he got everyone out of the way to get her alone, and that he has a goal of killing the "weak and imperfect of the world."
+Albert tells her: "I saw you earlier looking at yourself in the mirror, and you had no mouth."
+Helen flees, locking herself in Mrs. Warren's bedroom.

+Meanwhile, the constable shows up and is answered at the front door by Albert; he leaves a message for Helen letting her know that Dr. Parry is unable to return that night.
+Helen returns to the basement to free Steven but finds Albert waiting.
+He chases her, but they are met by Mrs. Warren, armed with a gun.
+She shoots Albert, killing him, and Helen screams in horror.
+Mrs. Warren explains that she suspected Albert was the killer, but wasn't sure because the murders stopped when Steven was away.
+She notes Albert started killing again when Steven returned to cast suspicion on him.

-Mrs. Warren orders Helen to retrieve Steven, and she frees him from the basement closet.
-Mrs. Warren embraces Steven, and dies on the staircase in his arms.
-Downstairs, Helen emotionally calls Dr. Parry on the telephone—she is now able to fully speak.
+Mrs. Warren orders Helen to retrieve Steven, so she frees him from the basement closet.
+Mrs. Warren embraces him and dies on the staircase in his arms.
+Downstairs, Helen calls Dr. Parry on the telephone—she is now able to fully speak.